Policy Photo3.jpg

 Taekwondo New Zealand will periodically review and update or add polices as required.

-To read and review the policy document please click here
+To read and review the policy document please click here (version 5.2 - updated 24th June 2025)

 Policies detailed in this document include: